There are participation requirements for some people getting Disability Support Pension (DSP). This is to help you find and keep suitable work.

-- doing activities such as work experience or training
+- agreed activities such as work experience or training

 - you’re younger than 35

-- we’ve assessed you can work 8 to 14 hours per week
+- you can work at least 8 hours per week

 - you don’t have a dependent child younger than 6.

-You don’t have to participate if you’re 35 or older.
+You don’t need to participate if you’re 35 or older.

-If you’re younger than 35, you don’t have to participate if any of the following apply:
+If you’re younger than 35, you don’t need to participate if any of the following apply:

-- we assess you as meeting the manifest medical rules
+- your condition meets the manifest medical rules

-- we assess you can only work less than 8 hours per week
+- you can’t work at least 8 hours per week

 - you work under the Supported Wage System or in an Australian Disability Enterprise.